Electronic Warfare System "Nebula M"

-The GNSS electronic warfare complex "Nebula" can operate in automatic mode, detecting and jamming signals without an operator.
-This significantly increases its effectiveness in dynamically changing environments.
-Its deployment is critical in combat zones to disrupt enemy navigation, depriving them of the ability to use guided munitions, drones, and reconnaissance systems.
+The GNSS electronic warfare complex “Nebula M” can operate in automatic mode, detecting and suppressing signals without an operator.
+This significantly increases its effectiveness in a rapidly changing environment.
+Its deployment is critical in combat zones to disrupt the enemy’s navigation, depriving them of the ability to use guided munitions, drones, and reconnaissance systems.

-The complex suppresses signals from the following navigation systems:
+The complex suppresses the following types of navigation systems:

 GPS (USA):